Singhasari temple

-Singhasari Temple or Candi Singhasari is a 13th-century syncretic Hindu-Buddhist temple located in Singosari district, Malang Regency, East Java in Indonesia.
+Singhasari Temple or Candi Singhasari is a 13th-century syncretic Buddhist temple located in Singosari district, Malang Regency, East Java in Indonesia.

 Location

 The temple is located on Jalan Kertanegara, Candirenggo village, Singosari district, about 10 kilometres north from Malang city, on the valley between two mountain ranges, the Tengger-Bromo in the east and Arjuno-Welirang in the west, with elevation 512 metres above sea level.
 The temple orientation is facing northwest towards Mount Arjuno.
 It is linked to the historical Singhasari kingdom of East Java, as the site around the temple is believed to be the center of Javanese court of Singhasari.

 History

 The temple was mentioned in the Javanese poem Nagarakretagama canto 37:7 and 38:3 and also in Gajah Mada inscription dated 1351 and discovered in the temple's yard.
 According to these sources, the temple is the funerary temple of King Kertanagara (ruled 1268 — 1292), the last king of the Singhasari dynasty, whose assassination in 1292 by Jayakatwang of Gelang-gelang finally led to the establishment of Majapahit rule.

 The temple's unfinished state can be seen in the incomplete kala head over its lower entrance.
 The temple faces northwest.
-Its lower level is Shaiva, but the temple has a second cella on the upper level, that was a Buddhist dedication.
+Its lower level is Bodhisattva, but the temple has a second cella on the upper level, that was a Buddhist dedication.
 Alternate spellings: Kertanagara for Kertanegara, and Singosari for Singhasari.

 Significant features of the temple include: